← Back to 史記

 輿 輿

-Originally, Feng Huan heard that Lord Mengchang loved guests, and stepped in his shoes to see him.
-Lord Mengchang said: 'Sir has come from afar, what will you teach Wen?'
-Feng Huan say: Hear ruler good scholar, with poor body belong ruler.
+At first, Feng Huan heard that Lord Mengchang loved guests, and came to see him wearing straw sandals.
+Lord Mengchang said: 'Sir, you have honored me by coming from afar.
+What instruction do you have for me?'
+Feng Huan said: 'I have heard that my lord loves scholars, so in my poverty I have come to place myself under you.'
 Lord Mengchang lodged him in the guest house for ten days, then asked the guest house manager: 'What is the guest doing?'
-He replied: 'Master Feng is very poor, he only has one sword, and moreover sings songs.
-He strums his sword and sings: 'Long sword, come back!
-There's no fish to eat.'
+He replied: 'Master Feng is very poor.
+He has only one sword, and its hilt is wrapped in rushes.
+He strums his sword and sings: "Long sword, let us go home!
+There is no fish to eat."'
 Lord Mengchang moved him to the favored quarters, and he had fish to eat.
 After five days, he again asked the guest house manager.
-He replied: 'The guest again strums his sword and sings: "Long sword, come back!
-There's no carriage to go out in."'
+He replied: 'The guest again strums his sword and sings: "Long sword, let us go home!
+There is no carriage to ride in."'
 Lord Mengchang moved him to the upper quarters, and he rode in a carriage when going in and out.
 After five days, Lord Mengchang again asked the guest house manager.
-The house manager replied: 'The gentleman again once strummed his sword and sang: "Long sword, come back!
-There's no family to make."'
+The house manager replied: 'The gentleman has again strummed his sword and sung: "Long sword, let us go home!
+There is no way to support a household."'
 Lord Mengchang was displeased.

 15